DanielSwensson/rails-open/README.md

 **Usage:**
 * Keymap: **ctrl** + **alt** + **o**
-* The current file must end with *_controller.rb* and be in the *./app/controllers* directory of your project
+* The current file must end with *_controller.rb* and be within the *./app/controllers* directory of your project

 **Installation:**
 `apm install rails-open`